• Brain atlas sensitivity

 MCX'24 logoMCX'24 Workshop

-The 5th International MCX/MMC Training Workshop, joint with the 1st NeuroJSON Training Workshop was held between Jun.
+The 5th International MCX/MMC Training Workshop, joint with the 1st NeuroJSON Training Workshop, was held between Jun.
 29 and July 2, 2024 on the Boston campus of Northeastern University, USA.
 For details, please see our initial announcement and important update on our mailing list.

 Registration is closed